Coroner's Finding: KILEY Carol Anne

 AI-generated summary

 Carol Anne Kiley, a 55-year-old woman with chronic back pain, depression, and likely alcohol dependence, died from multiple drug toxicity involving alcohol, oxazepam (toxic level), temazepam, and promethazine.
-Her GP, Dr. Bentley, prescribed these medications weekly for seven years without in-person clinical review, despite signs of poly-substance dependence and previous alcohol withdrawal seizure.
-The coroner found Dr. Bentley's management inadequate: indefinite benzodiazepine prescriptions without periodic assessments, failure to arrange psychiatric referral despite knowing her psychiatric history, and inadequate clinical notes.
+Her GP, Dr B., prescribed these medications weekly for seven years without in-person clinical review, despite signs of poly-substance dependence and previous alcohol withdrawal seizure.
+The coroner found Dr B.'s management inadequate: indefinite benzodiazepine prescriptions without periodic assessments, failure to arrange psychiatric referral despite knowing her psychiatric history, and inadequate clinical notes.
 A critical delay in seeking help—the deceased likely collapsed in the early morning but was not found until 3 pm—may have been preventable had the live-in registered nurse properly recognized the emergency.
 The case illustrates risks of enabling benzodiazepine-alcohol dependence through loose prescribing practices without engagement of drug and alcohol services or meaningful psychiatric oversight.

 AI-generated summary and tagging — may contain inaccuracies; refer to original finding for legal purposes.
-Report an inaccuracy.

 Error types